Post horn: Mahler and others

 Mahler and others incorporated the post horn into their orchestras for certain pieces.
-On such occasions, the orchestra's trumpet player [performing on a post horn] usually performs with the instrument.
+On such occasions, the orchestra's trumpet player usually performs with the instrument.
 One example of post horn use in modern classical music is the famous off-stage solo in Mahler's Third Symphony.
 Due to the scarcity of this instrument, however, music written for it is usually played on a trumpet, cornet or flugelhorn.

 Post Horn Galop

-In 1844, the German cornet player Hermann Koenig wrote Post Horn Galop as a solo for post horn with orchestral accompaniment.
+In 1844, the German cornet player Hermann Koenig wrote Post Horn Galop as a solo for post horn with an orchestral accompaniment.
 In the 20th century it became a popular piece for brass bands.
 It has been the walk-on music for the Leicester City Football Club since 1935.

 Compositions for other instruments imitating a post horn

-An imitation of the post horn's fanfare was a common device in music describing, or referring to, the post coach or travel in general.
-Notable examples include Bach's Capriccio on the departure of a beloved brother, which includes an "Aria di postiglione" and a "Fuga all'imitazione della cornetta di postiglione", both containing the characteristic octave jump typical for the instrument.
-Handel's Belshazzar includes, in the second act, a "Sinofonia" that uses a similar motif (subtitled Allegro postilions) depicting Belshazzar's messengers leaving on a mission.
+An imitation of the post horn's fanfare was a commonly used in music describing, or referring to, the post coach or travel in general.
+Notable musical examples include Capriccio on the departure of a beloved brother by Bach, which includes an "Aria di postiglione" and a "Fuga all'imitazione della cornetta di postiglione", both containing an octave jump similar to that of the postal horn.

+Handel's Belshazzar includes in the second act a "Sinofonia" that uses a similar motif (subtitled Allegro postilions) depicting Belshazzar's messengers leaving on a mission.
 A very similar movement is included in the third "Production" of Telemann's Tafelmusik.
 Beethoven's Les adieux piano sonata is centered on a horn-like motif, again signifying the departure of a loved-one.
 Schubert's Winterreise includes the song "Die Post", of which the piano part prominently features a horn signal motif.

 Other uses

-During World War I wooden post horns were used as a means of collecting war donations via a method called the Nail Men.
-People would donate and in exchange be allowed to hammer a nail into the horn, until the horn was completely covered.
+During World War I, in Austria-Hungary and Germany, wooden post horns were used as a means of collecting war donations via a method called the Nail Men.
+People would donate money, and in exchange be allowed to hammer a nail into the horn until the horn was completely covered.